As an Amazon Associate we earn from qualifying purchases.

 The Negative by Ansel Adams is a definitive masterpiece by Ansel Adams, the famous landscape photographer famous for some of the most widely-recognized landscape photos in the 20th century.

-The Dramatic Portrait by Chris Knight
+Unlike The Dramatic Portrait by Chris Knight, he excelled more in landscape

 If you plan to capture perfect portraits, then get a copy of The Dramatic Portrait by Chris Knight.
 After learning and understanding the photographic lighting theory, it is high time to learn how to apply it correctly.

-In this book, you will learn how light and shadow work together to produce impressive photographs in portrait photography, unlike the Negative by Ansel Adams.
-He delivers the information with humor, making it easily digestible even by beginners.
+In this book, you will learn how light and shadow work together to produce impressive photographs in portrait

 Also, he offers practical information in a simplified manner.
 He makes it understandable even by photographers challenged by technical explanations, unlike Understanding Exposure by Bryan Peterson.

-The Essence of Photography by Bruce Barnhaum
+The The Essence of

-It will transform you from a photographer who only records moments to a photographer who makes personal artistic statements, like the Extraordinary Everyday Photography by Brenda Tharp & Jed Manwaring.
-It helps you capture images that can express your feelings to the viewers.
+It will transform you from a photographer who only records moments to a photographer who makes personal artistic statements, like the Extraordinary Everyday

 Unlike the Photographer's Guide to Posing by Lindsay, it mainly emphasizes how to find the correct exposure, especially in tricky conditions.